 - R3.
-Each Responsible Entity shall implement one or more documented process(es) that collectively include each of the applicable requirement parts in CIP-007-7 Table R3 Malicious Code Prevention.
+Each Responsible Entity shall implement one or more documented process(es) that collectively include each of the applicable requirement parts in CIP-007-76 Table R3 Malicious Code Prevention.
 [Violation Risk Factor: Medium] [Time Horizon: Same Day Operations]. - M3.
-Evidence must include each of the documented processes that collectively include each of the applicable requirement parts in CIP-007-7 Table R3 Malicious Code Prevention and additional evidence to demonstrate implementation as described in the Measures column of the table.
+Evidence must include each of the documented processes that collectively include each of the applicable requirement parts in CIP-007-26 Table R3 Malicious Code Prevention and additional evidence to demonstrate implementation as described in the Measures column of the table.

-CIP-007-7 Table R3 - Malicious Code Prevention Part Applicable Systems Requirements Measures 3.1 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R3 - Malicious Code Prevention Part Applicable Systems Requirements Measures 3.1 High Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems and their associated: 1.
+PCA Medium Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Deploy method(s) to deter, detect, or prevent malicious code.
-An example of evidence may include, but is not limited to, records of the Responsible Entity's performance of these processes (e.g., through traditional antivirus, system hardening, policies, etc.).
+PCA SCI supporting an Applicable System in this Part Deploy method(s) to deter, detect, or prevent malicious code.
+An eExamples of evidence may include, but is are not limited to, records of the Responsible Entity's performance of these processes (e.g., through traditional antivirus, system hardening, policies, etc.).

-CIP-007-7 Table R3 - Malicious Code Prevention Part Applicable Systems Requirements Measures 3.2 High Impact BES Cyber Systems and their associated: 1.
+CIP-007-76 Table R3 - Malicious Cod Part Applicable Systems Requirements Measures 3.2 High Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems and their associated: 1.
+PCA Medium Impact BES Cyber Systems BCS and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Mitigate the threat of detected malicious code.
+PCA SCI supporting an Applicable System in this Part Mitigate the threat of detected malicious code.
 Examples of evidence may include, but are not limited to: Records of response processes for malicious code detection Records of the performance of these processes when malicious code is detected.
-3.3 High Impact BES Cyber Systems and their associated: 1.
+3.3 High limpact BCSBES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA Medium Impact BES Cyber Systems and their associated: 1.
+PCA Medium limpact BCSBES Cyber Systems and their associated: 1.
 EACMS; 2.
 PACS; and 3.
-PCA For those methods identified in Part 3.1 that use signatures or patterns, have a process for the update of the signatures or patterns.
+PCA SCI supporting an Applicable System in this Part For those methods identified in Part 3.1 that use signatures or patterns, have a process for the update of the signatures or patterns.
 The process must address testing and installing the signatures or patterns.
-An example of evidence may include, but is not limited to, documentation showing the process used for the update of signatures or patterns.
+An eExamples of evidence may include, but are is not limited to, documentation showing the process used for the update of signatures or patterns.